 You can either save the photo as a copy, to keep the original.
 But in any case, you will always be able to restore the original using the same process described above.

-So much for this guide that shares what we think are the most useful features in One UI, Samsung's Android skin.
-What do you think of this article and the shared tips?
-Did you find them useful?
-What other useful or hidden feature do you know that remains missing from this article?
-Tell me all about it in the comments!
+This guide highlights useful features in One UI, Samsung's Android skin.
+What are your thoughts on the article and the shared tips?
+Did you find them helpful?
+Share any other useful or hidden features missing from the article in the comments!

 Article updated in May 2023 with additional tricks available in One UI 5.